Summary: The Honorary Scripting Guys for 2016 are announced.

 - 2012: Announcing the 2012 Honorary Scripting Guys

 - 2013: Announcing the 2013 Honorary Scripting Guys

 - 2014: Honorary Scripting Guys Announced

-Which brings us up-to-date.
-Now without much delay, I am happy to introduce you to two new Honorary Scripting Guys.
-Will Anderson and Dave Wyatt.
+Which brings us up to date.
+Now, without much delay, I am happy to introduce you to a new Honorary Scripting Guy, Thomas Rayner.

-Here is a little more info about them.
+Here is a little more info about him.

-Ed also gave me a list of previous year’s Honorary Scripting Guy recipients who have made a significant contribution to the Hey, Scripting Guy!
-Blog in 2015.
+Here is a list of previous year’s Honorary Scripting Guy recipients who have made a significant contribution to the Hey, Scripting Guy!
+Blog in 2016.
 If they were not already Honorary Scripting Guys, they would be!

-Congratulations to the newest Honorary Scripting Guys, and also a huge thanks to all the guest bloggers.
+Congratulations to our newest Honorary Scripting Guy, and also a huge thanks to all the guest bloggers.

 I invite you to follow me on Twitter and Facebook.
 If you have any questions, send email to me at email@example.com, or post your questions on the Official Scripting Guys Forum.
 Also check out my Microsoft Operations Management Suite Blog.

 Microsoft Scripting Guy